Vulcan (Star Trek): Other characteristics

-Vulcans are typically depicted as stronger, faster, and longer-lived than humans, however Vulcans are less cold-tolerant than humans.
+Vulcans are typically depicted as stronger, faster, and longer-lived than humans.
+This is hypothesized to be due to the increased gravity on Vulcan (1.4 g).
+However, Vulcans are less cold-tolerant than humans.
 There are instances of them living over 220 years.
-Having evolved on a desert planet, Vulcans can survive without water for longer periods than humans.
+Having evolved on a fictional desert planet, Vulcans can survive without water for longer periods than humans.
 Vulcans can also go without sleep for as long as two weeks.

 Psychology

 Emotion

 Vulcans are known as logical beings who have removed emotions from their daily lives.
 The Vulcan character, Spock, struggles with this throughout the original series as he is half-human.
 T'Pol states that paranoia and homicidal rage were common on Vulcan before the adoption of Surak's code of emotional control.

-Not all Vulcan characters follow the path of pure logic; some instead choose to embrace emotions.
+Surak's ideas were that all Vulcans should suppress emotions, for the safety of the species.
+Before him, Vulcans were dangerously raging, emotional, war-like and religiously fanatical, to the point that it could have threatened the continuation of their society and species.
+Then, around the 4th century BC, he created a system revolving around these ideas, intended to create a peaceful society.
+Some Vulcans disagreed, causing a war to break out.
+The two sides separated, causing the emotional ones to become Romulans and the logical ones to become what is referred to as modern-day Vulcans.
+Vulcans still possess and experience emotions, but make great efforts to keep them from being expressed or controlling their behavior.
+They occasionally have mental breakdowns.
+Only those who follow the discipline of kolinahr have completely purged all emotions from their minds.
+Spock, in Star Trek: The Motion Picture, attempts to achieve kolinahr, but ultimately fails to do so.

+Other Vulcans who did not believe in war but still wanted to embrace emotions made different choices.
 A group of renegade Vulcans who believed in this was encountered in the Star Trek: Enterprise episode "Fusion", while Spock's half-brother Sybok, seen in the film Star Trek V: The Final Frontier, was also fully emotional.
 An episode of Enterprise titled "E²" featured an elderly T'Pol in an alternative timeline who had embraced emotion and allowed her half-human son, Lorian, to do likewise.

-While most Vulcans do not express emotions, they still have them.
-Only those who follow the discipline of kolinahr have completely purged all emotions from their minds; most Vulcans still have emotions, yet do not express or release them.
-Spock, in Star Trek: The Motion Picture, attempts to achieve kolinahr, but ultimately fails to do so.

 In the 1st pilot episode, "The Cage", Spock showed much more emotion.
 For the second pilot, "Where No Man Has Gone Before", Number One – Spock's superior officer, who showed little emotion – was removed, and it was decided that Spock would take on those traits.

 Vulcan emotions are seemingly more intense than those of humans.
-In the TNG episode Sarek, Ambassador Sarek warns Captain Picard that "Vulcan emotions are extremely intense; we have learned to suppress them", and that Picard would be overwhelmed by Sarek's unrestrained emotions while the two are linked during a Vulcan mind-meld.
+In the TNG episode Sarek, Ambassador Sarek warns Captain Picard that "Vulcan emotions are extremely intense; we have learned to suppress them", and that Picard would be overwhelmed by Sarek's unrestrained emotions due to the effects of Bendii syndrome while the two are linked during a Vulcan mind-meld.
 Picard does, in fact, have tremendous difficulty controlling himself while experiencing Sarek's emotions during the meld, including the ambassador's suppressed loves and hidden regrets.